How to build an analytics dashboard to measure your video's success

 Here's a quick cheat sheet for common video marketing KPIs:

-- How many people your video reach?
+- How many people does your video reach?
 This can show whether or not you delivered content successfully to your audience.
 This is a helpful metric to identify problems with your delivery method, but is just the start when thinking about the effectiveness of the video itself.

 - Play rate

 - Every time your video loads, how many people clicked play?
 Higher play rates indicate relevance.
-Factors like the copy around the video and the thumbnail have a big effect on whether press play.
+Factors like the copy around the video and the thumbnail have a big effect on whether people press play.